FlyOrBoom/FlyOrBoom/resume.md

 # Xing Liu

-Freelance web developer & graphic designer; Math, physics, and programming tutor.
+Astrophysics student; Freelance web developer & graphic designer; Math, physics, and programming tutor.

 I have been designing and programming websites and apps for over 4 years now, creating and maintaining over 30 web projects, both professionally and for fun.